I was looking at some other copywriting websites the other day, and it made me a little sad, and also surprised.

 My own website here is decidedly word heavy.
 Oh, I have a little fun with pictures on many pages but let’s be honest – this website is not going to win any flashy design awards.
 But that’s on purpose – I want you to READ.
 Period.

 In fact, I PURPOSELY designed this website to weed out the impatient person who doesn’t care much about style and just wants quick work at a cheap price.
 Wanting that isn’t bad or wrong, mind you, but it’s not my game.

-My game is the business that likes what I say here, and maybe needs a little marketing or opinion thrown in with their writing.
-I purposely designed and wrote this site to appeal to that person, and wants “me” working for them.
+My game is the business that is successful, and looking for someone to convey their message.
+My best clients read this site and want to hire me.
 That’s how I effectively compete in this new copywriting world.
 Know yourself, and know your customer.